The support of alumni and friends is important to Wolfson in fulfilling our plans for the development of the College.

 The support of our alumni and friends is very important to the College.
 It is a key part of our strategy to increase the funding available to our students, and to develop the best possible academic and pastoral environment for their study.

-The Mission of the Development and Alumni Relations office is to expand financial support for graduate students, post doctoral fellows and the wider research community at Wolfson College.
+The Mission of the Wolfson Alumni Office is to expand financial support for graduate students, post doctoral fellows and the wider research community at Wolfson College.
 Oxford undergraduates have told us they come to Wolfson for their graduate degrees because we do so much more for them than other colleges.

 Our core objective is to achieve greater participation in the College’s events and activities and to expand resources to support members’ needs.